Am I an Alcoholic?

-Do you have a drinking problem?
-Are you concerned you might be an alcoholic?
+Are you concerned about your relationship with alcohol?
 If so, the fact that you are asking the question means you are in the right place.
 Below is a list of the most common symptoms of alcoholism.
 Go through each one, honestly assessing your own situation.
-Even if you exhibit just one or two of them, you may have a problem.
+Even if you exhibit just one or two of them, you may benefit from support.

 Signs and Symptoms of Alcoholism